Wondering what to do in Gold Coast? Here are 9 top tourist things to see and experiences to try…

 The Gold Coast region in the Queensland region of Australia turned out to be my personal favourite among all the places I’ve been to in the country so far.
 Though it’s true that I still have a significantly larger portion of Australia to discover, out of whatever little of it I’ve seen so far, the Gold Coast remains a particular highlight, and there are many reasons for it.

 Gold Coast is the epitome of the Australian dream: from exploring picturesque surfing beaches to experiencing laid-back cafes to trying adventure sports of different kinds.
-In just a 60km of a stretch, you get to do so much that you otherwise don’t in most of the other tourist places in the world.
-I remember how before getting there, I underestimated it as just another upcoming beach towns in Australia, laden with nothing beyond surfing experiences and a laid-back life, but I was wrong.
-Gold Coast has much more to see and do than one can imagine.
+In just a 60km of stretch, you get to do so much that you otherwise don’t in most of the other tourist places in the world.
+I remember how before getting there, I underestimated it as just another upcoming beach town in Australia, laden with nothing beyond surfing experiences and a laid-back life, but I was wrong.
+Gold Coast has much more to see and does than one can imagine.

-So if you’re planning a trip to Australia and are looking for something beyond than just the usual Sydney-Melbourne trail here are my suggestions on what to do in Gold Coast.
+So if you’re planning a trip to Australia and are looking for something beyond just the usual Sydney-Melbourne trail here are my suggestions on what to do in Gold Coast.

 Beaches That Are Out Of The World

-If white sand beaches and turquoise water is something why you’re planning to visit Australia at first place, then the Gold Coast is going to be a real treat for you.
+If white-sand beaches and turquoise water is something why you’re planning to visit Australia in the first place, then the Gold Coast is going to be a real treat for you.
 It (which stretches for 57km) allows you to choose from 20 different beaches all of which are perfect for surfing and swimming throughout the year.
 Though the Surfers Paradise is the most well-known of them all and you will be hearing quite a few recommendations for it during your stay in the Gold Coast, I will advise checking out the Snappers Rock and Coolangatta if you want something quiet.

-Though theme parks are one of the reasons why many tourists (particularly the Indian and Chinese tourists) visit the Gold Coast at first place, they still make for a good excuse for you to be planning a holiday in the Gold Coast – particularly if you’ve kids.
-Visit the largest theme park of Dreamland, that, from Kangaroo feeding to adult-thrill rides to a Madagascar movie-themed park for kids, has something for everyone.
-Other than this, you have water parks as well as the movie world based on Warner Bros movie-themes.
+Though theme parks are one of the reasons why many tourists (particularly the Indian and Chinese tourists) visit the Gold Coast in first place, they still make for a good excuse for you to be planning a holiday on Gold Coast – particularly if you’ve kids.
+Visit the largest theme park of Dreamland, which, from Kangaroo feeding to adult-thrill rides to a Madagascar movie-themed park for kids, has something for everyone.
+Other than this, you have water parks as well as the movie world based on Warner Bros movie themes.

 National Parks & Wildlife Centuries

-One thing many visitors do not expect from the Gold Coast as a beach-town is having a few national parks too with rich wildlife to spot.
-Currumbin wildlife century, for example, is a lovely place that can make your holiday to the Gold Coast much more memorable, because for anyone one of the prime experiences to be travelling to Australia, no matter what part of the country they travel to, is spotting a Kangaroo and Koala – at Currumbin wildlife century, however, you get to feed one and hug the other, and click many pictures during the process.
+One thing many visitors do not expect from the Gold Coast as its a beach town is having a few national parks too with rich wildlife to spot.
+Currumbin wildlife century, for example, is a lovely place that can make your holiday on the Gold Coast much more memorable, because for anyone one of the prime experiences to be travelling to Australia, no matter what part of the country they travel to, is spotting a Kangaroo and Koala – at Currumbin wildlife century, however, you get to feed one and hug the other and click many pictures during the process.

 If not satisfied, you can also try holding a python, as another thing I suggest you do in Gold Coast.

-Other than Currumbin wildlife century another highlight is the Springbrook National Park and all is wilderness to find hidden waterfalls, lookouts and wildlife.
-Just like Currumbin wildlife century, the Springbrook National Park can also be visited on a half-day trip, but if you have a little more time in hand, consider renting a cottage or a cabin in the park to get a real taste of living out in a rainforest jungle.
+Other than Currumbin wildlife century another highlight is the Springbrook National Park and all is wilderness to find hidden waterfalls, lookouts, and wildlife.
+Just like the Currumbin wildlife century, the Springbrook National Park can also be visited on a half-day trip, but if you have a little more time in hand, consider renting a cottage or a cabin in the park to get a real taste of living out in the rainforest jungle.

-If there’s one word that sums up the Gold Coast, besides FUN, it is options – particularly when it comes to food.
-There are literally hundreds of restaurants, cafes, clubs and bars with a dish and a price point for everyone.
-One moment you will be barefoot in your swimming shorts sitting on plastic chairs in an outdoor cafe, while at the next minute you will be in a fine dining hotel with your bow-tie, listening to live jazz music.
-During my 8-day stay in the town, I ate at a variety of places for breakfast, lunch and dinner with most of the place being casual and family friendly.
+Eating food also gets a place in our list of top things to do in Gold Coast.
+There are literally hundreds of restaurants, cafes, clubs, and bars with a dish and a price point for everyone.
+One moment you will be barefoot in your swimming shorts sitting on plastic chairs in an outdoor cafe, while at the next minute, you will be in a fine dining hotel with your bow tie, listening to live jazz music.
+During my 8-day stay in the town, I ate at a variety of places for breakfast, lunch, and dinner with most of the places being casual and family-friendly.

-But out of the lot, if I were to recommend a few places to eat on the Gold Coast, they will be:
+But out of the lot, if I were to recommend a few places to eat in Gold Coast, they will be:

 Bazaar, at QT Hotel for dinner, Cafe D’bar at Snapper Rocks for the morning breakfast, NighQuarter for an open food-market experience (every weekend) and Greenhouse Canteen and Bar for Vegan lovers.

-Home to a few different types of turtles and manta-rays the Ladt Elliot island is a must visit if you’re a swimmer.
+Home to a few different types of turtles and manta rays Ladt Elliot island is a must-visit if you’re a swimmer.

 Crazy & Fun Activities

-A fire truck ride, an adrenaline jetboating tour, a jetpack ride… if it sounds crazy and bizarre enough it can be done in the Gold Coast.
+A fire truck ride, an adrenaline jetboating tour, a jetpack ride… if it sounds crazy and bizarre enough it can be done on the Gold Coast.
 If you’re a big group (say more than 10 people) a fire truck ride with some Bollywood music (as we had it) or a group jet boating tour can give you a memory of a lifetime.

-Disclaimer: I was invited by Queensland Tourism for a 5 day trip to the Gold Coast.
+Disclaimer: I was invited by Queensland Tourism and Scoot Airlines for a 5-day trip to the Gold Coast.
 Though the trip was hosted by them, all recommendations and suggestions are solely my own.
 I only recommend what I personally try and find worth appreciating.
-Also, in addition to a 5-day trip with the Queensland Tourism, I overstayed 3-more nights in the Gold Coast to experience the town at my own pace and do justice to this what to do in the Gold Coast list.
+Also, in addition to a 5-day trip with Queensland Tourism, I overstayed 3-more nights to experience the town at my own pace and do justice to this what to do in the Gold Coast list.